-An awareness of procedures and policies is important to success in college.
-It is understood that by enrolling at Mississippi Gulf Coast Community College the student agrees to abide by the regulations as established.
+Student awareness of procedures and policies is important to success in college.
+By enrolling at Mississippi Gulf Coast Community College, students agree to abide by the regulations as established.
 In addition to the following admission requirements, students who wish to enter certain programs will have to meet additional standards.
 Students should review the particular area of the Catalog which describes the program of their choice to determine whether they must meet additional requirements.

 Under the "Open Door" policy all applicants who have fulfilled admission requirements will be considered for acceptance by the campus admissions committee.
 Requirements for admission are not restrictive but vary with the curriculum.
-Admission to the college, therefore, does not necessarily imply immediate admission to the curriculum desired by the student.
+Admission to the college, therefore, does not necessarily imply immediate admission to the curriculum desired by a student.

-Should the campus admission committee become aware of information that would lead the committee to believe the applicants' admission would not be in the best interest of the student or the college community, admission to the college may be denied.
+Should the campus admission committee become aware of information that would lead the committee to believe an applicant's admission would not be in the best interest of the student or the college community, admission to the college may be denied.